rtbot-dev/rules_sbom/README.md

 Use `bazel sync` after upgrading to ensure the Syft toolchain archives download for your host platform; this refreshes the Syft binaries for the host OS/architecture and avoids stale CLI binaries across machines.

 Every published release now includes ready-to-copy install snippets (Bzlmod and WORKSPACE) directly in the GitHub release notes for easy onboarding.
-If you need to pin Syft to a different version, call `rules_sbom_setup(..., version="<syft_version>")` in your workspace or MODULE file.
+If you need to pin Syft to a different version, call `rules_sbom_setup(..., version="<syft_version>")` from a custom module extension or in your WORKSPACE.